“A revolution is usually done by the people, not by importing foreigners to rebel against the people” President Dr. Bashar Al Assad

 Syriana Analysis explains on the sixth anniversary of the war in Syria why it was not a Revolution.
 “The narrative of the corporate mainstream media is that the vast majority of Syrians resorted to peaceful protests against the “dictator Assad regime”.

-In this video, I will prove with evidences that, what you were being told is a lie.”–Syriana Analysis
+In this video, I will prove with evidence that, what you were being told is a lie.”–Syriana Analysis

 Eva Bartlett: My October 2015 article, “Deconstructing the NATO Narrative on SyriaDeconstructing the NATO Narrative on Syria“.
 Excerpts: “…it is known that from the beginning, in Dara’a and throughout Syria, armed protesters were firing upon, and butchering, security forces and civilians.

 Tim Anderson’s “Syria: how the violence began, in Daraa” pointed out that police were killed by snipers in the March 17/18 protests; the Syrian army was only brought to Dara’a following the murder of the policemen.
 Additionally, a storage of protesters’ weapons was found in Dara’a’s al-Omari mosque.

 Prem Shankar Jha’s, “Who Fired The First Shot?” described the slaughter of 20 Syrian soldiers outside Dara’a a month later, “by cutting their throats, and cutting off the head of one of the soldiers.”
 A very “moderate”-rebel practice.